 For me the immobilization has been replaced by one-good-shot-in-focus.
 The retrieval?
 Well, just getting my 57-year-old body back down uninjured: the retrieval of me.
 Shepard continues: “In all cases, however, men are engaged in more than a merely physical food-getting activity, for in hunting they are immersed in their most deeply held spiritual and aesthetic conceptions.”

 “That’s the host,” Ken shouted, so loud it echoed through the rockslide bowl we were ascending.
 He pointed at a large area with an evergreen, prostrate bush spread out on the ground.
 The host plant is the plant, or family of plants, the girls lay their eggs on.
 I made my way to a spot to sit, the granite cold on my butt.
-First time I’d turned around in an hour, the entire eastern entrance to the park right there.
-Tioga Pass.
-Lembert’s Dome and Half Dome in the distance.
+First time I’d turned around in an hour, and all the icons were in the distance: Half Dome, Lembert’s Dome and the Olmstead Lookout.
 My altimeter read 10,500.
 Felt like sitting on the wing on a plane and all the monoliths before where made from clouds.
 I ate lunch and fought the impulse of barf it back up.
 Worth it because I was immediately rewarded with tiny blue butterflies patrolling madly over the bush — some actually nectaring on the beautiful bell-shaped flowers of the white heather (Cassiope mertensiana) — the butterfly’s host.
 Boys of many blue species patrol the host looking for girls — Mission Blues, Silvery Blues and even Pygmy Blues (the smallest butterfly in North America) all do this.
 I watched them till my pounding heart slowed down.
 In that moment, I was actually living Vladimir Nabokov’s famous quote: “To be in a rarified place with a butterfly and its host plant … all that I love rushes in like a momentary vacuum and … I am at one.”

 “There’s one right next to you on a flower, ” Ken said.
 Slowly I moved my point-and-shot.